zulu-alpha/zas/readme.md

 * `docker-compose -f backup.yml -f ./backup/prod.yml up`
   * or substitute `prod.yml` for `dev.yml` for a development environment then once the backup container closes, stop the whole compose.

+### Migrate
+If any migrations need to be done, then modify the `migrate/migrate.py` file with your migration script and run it with:
+* `docker-compose -f migrate.yml -f ./migrate/prod.yml up`
+  * or substitute `prod.yml` for `dev.yml` for a development environment then once the migration container closes, stop the whole compose.